Chimen Abramsky: Biography

 Abramsky was born in Minsk to a Lithuanian Jewish family on 12 September 1916, the son of Rabbi Yehezkel Abramsky.
 He gained a BA degree from the Hebrew University of Jerusalem and an MA from the University of Oxford.
 He was Reader in Jewish History, then Goldsmid Professor of Hebrew and Jewish Studies at University College London.
 He was a Senior Fellow at St Antony's College, Oxford.
-A noted scholar of Jewish History, Abramsky was also well known as an expert of antiquarian Hebrew books and manuscripts, and was professionally consulted for many years by the auction house Sotheby's, which traditionally ran one Hebraica and Judaica auction every year.
+A noted scholar of Jewish History, Abramsky was also well known as an expert on antiquarian Hebrew books and manuscripts, and was professionally consulted for many years by the auction house Sotheby's, which traditionally ran one Hebraica and Judaica auction every year.

-In 1936, while studying at the Hebrew University in Jerusalem, he became involved in socialist campus politics and on one occasion, he recalled being beaten up by the future Israeli prime minister, Yitzhak Shamir – then a leading figure in the rightwing Irgun.
-He was described as an atheist.
+His father arrived in London in December 1931 after being expelled from the Soviet Union.
+The next year Chimen arrived with his mother and younger brother.
+Three years later, in 1935, he travelled to Palestine to study history at the Hebrew University in Jerusalem but became involved in socialist campus politics.
+On one occasion he was beaten up by future Israeli prime minister Yitzhak Shamir – then a leading figure in the rightwing Irgun.
+Abramsky was described as an atheist.